 By combining these two paradigms, data lakehouses offer a holistic approach to data management, allowing organizations to store massive amounts of data in its native format and perform various analytics tasks efficiently.

-How does the architecture of a Data Lakehouse look like?
+How Does the Architecture of a Data Lakehouse Look like?

 At its core, a data lakehouse architecture comprises three main components: data ingestion, data storage, and data processing.
 Let’s explore each of these components in detail: